-The University Enterprise Web Advisory Council (EWAC) is entrusted with raising, hearing and discussing issues that affect University web properties, its online ecosystem and web visitors.
-The EWAC is expected to make recommendations to the President’s Executive Leadership Team (ELT) in the best interests of the University of Utah as a whole, based on consensus of the major campus web property service providers: marketing and communication leaders for academic and administrative units partnered with technologists.
+The University Enterprise Web Advisory Council (EWAC) is entrusted with identifying and discussing issues that affect University of Utah web properties, the online ecosystem, and website visitors.
+The EWAC is expected to make recommendations to the President's office in the best interests of the University of Utah as a whole, based on consensus of the major campus web property service providers: marketing and communication leaders for academic and administrative units partnered with IT staff.
 The EWAC will coordinate recommendations as needed with other oversight committees, such as the Senate Advisory Committee on IT, Strategic IT Committee, Architecture and New Technology Committee, etc.

-The EWAC considers the holistic view of the web visitors’ experience, addressing issues raised by University stakeholders and visitors related to the ecosystem underlying the web experience, such as content, presentation, infrastructure, policies, funding, tools and technologies.
-University Home Page Suite, templates and enterprise tools will also be considered.
-The EWAC has a fiduciary responsibility to identify solutions that align with the University’s strategic goals and represent what is best for the University at large.
+The EWAC considers the holistic view of web visitors’ experience, addressing issues raised by university stakeholders and visitors related to the ecosystem underlying the web experience, such as content, presentation, infrastructure, policies, funding, tools, templates, and technologies.
+The EWAC has a fiduciary responsibility to identify solutions that align with the university’s strategic goals and represent what is best for the University at large.

-EWAC considers programs, policy and initiatives surrounding all University web properties and the ecosystem, such as:
+EWAC considers programs, policy, and initiatives involving all U web properties and the ecosystem, such as:

-- Information architecture and common elements to provide a high-quality experience and seamless navigation for visitors
+- IT architecture and common elements to provide a high-quality experience and seamless navigation for visitors

-- Strategic, enterprise programs affecting University web presence
+- Strategic institutional programs affecting the U's web presence

 - Online and face-to-face communities of practice for sharing information and resources

-- Coordination of UIT, ITS, UMC strategic initiatives with local campus units
+- Coordination of UIT, ITS, and UMC strategic initiatives with local campus units

 - Special enterprise project planning